Early Childhood Care and Education, Diploma (ECC2) (131210) Diploma

 Entrance Requirements: Refer to Admissions criteria.
 Click for Entrance Score Requirements.

-Education: A high scjool diploma or equivalent (GED) is not required for application or admission, but is required for graduation.
+Education: A high school diploma or equivalent (GED) is required for application or admission.

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Note: Students with a Child Development Associate (CDA), current CPR certification, current First Aid certification, and a letter from their employer stating that they are currently employed in the childcare industry will be exempted from ECCE 1101, ECCE 1103, and ECCE 1105.

 Criminal Background Check: In accordance with HB 401, effective May 1, 2015, all ECCE students will be required to complete a Criminal History Records Check and receive a satisfactory determination from the Georgia Department of Early Care and Learning in order to be placed in a child care learning center, group day-care home, or family day-care home.
 An unsatisfactory determination can affect completion of the ECCE program as the student would not be able to be placed for Practicum and/or Internship.

 Program Final Exit Point: Early Childhood Care and Education, Diploma.